Troop 120 Adult Leader Training

 3. Youth Protection Training.
 All leaders must complete this mandatory training before registering.
 Click the hyperlink to establish an account using your Scoutbook credentials.
 YPT is available on the main page after you log in.
 Upon completion, forward a copy of your completion certificate to the Membership Coordinator, Meenal Kale.
 Currently training must be renewed every 2 years.
 There are additional youth protection resources online here, and we encourage you to take advantage of this supplemental training.

-5. Complete required forms.
-Necessary paperwork depends on your current status with BSA and your desired level of involvement (adult leader versus merit badge counselor).
-Submit all forms to the Membership Coordinator, Meenal Kale.
+4. Complete required forms.
+Necessary paperwork depends on your current status with BSA and your desired level of involvement (adult leader versus merit badge counselor or both).

 • If you are not a registered adult leader, submit the BSA Adult Application form.
 Please complete pages three and six.
-Please also submit a screenshot of your YPT status.
+Please also submit a screenshot of your YPT certificate (or send a downloaded certificate).

-• If you are already a registered adult leader with BSA, submit page three of the BSA Adult Application form, a Transfer Form, and a screenshot of your YPT status to properly be associated with Troop 120.
+• If you are already a registered adult leader with BSA, submit page three of the BSA Adult Application form, a Transfer Form, and a screenshot or download of your YPT certificate to properly be associated with Troop 120.

 • If you want to be a merit badge counselor, fill out the BSA Adult Application and the Merit Badge Counselor form.
-Please also submit a screenshot of your YPT status.
+Please also submit your YPT certificate or a screenshot of it.

 • Turn in the BSA Medical Forms A & B for yourself.
 Part C is only required for summer camp.